andreyklots/ForLinux/nav/Readme.txt

 Bug [1]: Does not work well when file or folder names have [SPACE] in them.
 File named "qwe rty.txt" will be interpreted as two files:
 "qwe" and "rty.txt"
+Bug [2]: When going to / multiple times, get addresses like ///home